Parbona Ami Chartey Tokey: Pre production

-her how to face a camera, he did an photoshoot with her, which Raj didn't let her her know was the look test for the film.
+her how to face a camera, he did an photoshoot with her, which Raj didn't let her know was the look test for the film.
 During it, he asked her to click selfies and from those selfies, he made the first poster of the film.

 Casting

 Parbona Ami Chartey Tokey marked the second collaboration between Bonny Sengupta and Raj Chakraborty after Borbaad in 2014.
 It also marked the debut of Koushani Mukherjee.
 She had earlier auditioned for a film under the same production house but she got rejected.
 When the director thought of introducing a new face in the movie, he asked the production house for any possible suggestions and they told about Koushani.
 After grooming her and teaching her how to face camera, he decided to cast her.

 Filming

 Most of the filming has been done in Raj Chakraborty's childhood and paternal village Majhdia in Nadia, West Bengal.
 The song "Ure Geche" has been filmed in Mauritius and the other songs including "O Lolona" has been filmed at Majhdia in West Bengal.